Chemical warfare (CW) agents are chemical MCWs developed by governments for wartime use and include

 BZ is a solid that can be disseminated by heat-generating artillery rounds without being inactivated.
 It can persist in the environment for 3 to 4 wk.
 Mass casualties due to BZ exposure would likely result from inhalation of aerosolized BZ, although the compound can also be dissolved in a solvent and placed on an environmental surface from which it can be absorbed through the skin following contact.

 BZ binds to muscarinic cholinergic receptors in the CNS, smooth muscle, and exocrine glands and blocks acetylcholine (ACh) at these sites.
-The decrease in cholinergic stimulation produces the anticholinergic toxidrome (see see Common Toxic Syndromes (Toxidromes)).
+The decrease in cholinergic stimulation produces the anticholinergic toxidrome (see Table 2: Common Toxic Syndromes (Toxidromes)).

 Symptoms and Signs